-In the absence of adequate iodine consumption from sea vegetables and iodinated foods it may be wise to consider the use of iodine supplementation.
+In the absence of adequate iodine consumption from sea vegetables and iodinated foods, it may be wise to consider the use of iodine supplementation.

 Supplementing with iodine may improve or reduce your goiter IF the cause of your goiter is from iodine deficiency.

-As I've discussed previously it's much more likely that your goiter is the result of multiple condition that are "stacked" on top of each other and one in which these conditions all create the "perfect storm".
+As I've discussed previously it's much more likely that your goiter is the result of multiple conditions that are "stacked" on top of each other and one in which these conditions all create the "perfect storm".

 Even in this scenario it still may be worth considering the use of iodine to help improve thyroid function.